Southwest, Anaheim, CA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Southwest is $200 per year, which is $58 less than the national average and $64 less than Anaheim's city average.
-Below we compare neighborhoods similar to Southwest:
+The tangible cost of violent crime is $200 per resident each year in Southwest, which is $58 less than the national average and $64 less than Anaheim's city average.
+The comparison below uses neighborhoods similar to Southwest:

 • In Downtown San Francisco, San Fr, crime costs $824 per person, which is $624 more than in Southwest.